 A résumé is a one-page document listing your education, experiences, skills, and employment history.
 It is submitted to potential employers or schools as a way to summarize everything you’ve done and to help you stand out from the crowd.
 Even if your résumé isn’t required as part of your application, it is a handy reference.
 You can think of your résumé as a snapshot of your academic, extracurricular, and personal accomplishments over time.
 As you grow in both experience and age, your résumé should grow with you.
 What is acceptable to have on your résumé as a high school student would seem juvenile as an adult.
 Use these tips to construct a résumé worthy of recognition.

 To begin your résumé, compile a list of all the important things you have done (awards you’ve won, extracurriculars you’ve participated in, and jobs you’ve worked) either since your freshman year in high school or within the last ten years.
 What have you accomplished that matters to you and makes you feel proud?
 Ask your family, high school counselor, or academic advisor to look over your list to make sure you haven’t left anything out.
 If you can’t decide whether you should include something, it’s better not to list it.
 Focus on highlighting the things that are important to you instead.
 Separate your accomplishments into categories with headers: Activities, Honors and Awards, Community Service, Education and Travel Programs, Work Experience, and Special Skills.
 Additional categories may be necessary depending on your personal history.

 Tips for all résumés:

-- Your header should include your full name, permanent address, a professional-sounding email address, and personal phone number.
+- Your header should include your full name, a professional-sounding email address, and personal phone number.